Preet3627/Saras_AI/README.md

 -   🌐 **Web-Based Control**: Operate your robot from any device with a web browser on the same network.
 -   📹 **Live Camera Streaming**: View a real-time video feed from the robot's camera directly in the control panel.
+-   🤖 **Advanced Autopilot System**:
+    -   🧭 **Explore Mode**: An autonomous mode where the robot will randomly wander around its environment.
+    -   🚦 **Traffic Mode**: Activate a mode where the robot recognizes and responds to traffic lights and stop signs.
+    -   🚗 **Follow Car Mode**: Command the robot to detect and follow a specific object, like a toy car.
--   🛡️ **Autonomous Obstacle Avoidance**: Toggle a self-driving mode that uses the ultrasonic sensor to navigate and avoid obstacles.
+    -   🛡️ **Obstacle Avoidance**: A basic self-driving mode that uses the ultrasonic sensor to navigate and avoid obstacles.
+-   🧠 **AI-Powered Vision & Actions**:
+    -   ✨ **Wake Word Effect**: A Google Assistant-style RGB light animation can be triggered to show the robot is 'listening'.
+    -   **Object Detection**: The robot can identify multiple objects, people, and animals in its environment.
+    -   **Find a Book**: Give the robot a task to search for and locate a book.
+    -   **AI Vision**: Command Saras to capture images and describe what it sees out loud using the Gemini API.
+    -   **Scan-a-Question**: Point the robot's camera at a written question, and it will use Gemini's multimodal capabilities to read, understand, and answer it.
+-   💬 **Interactive & Multilingual Personality**:
+    -   **Proactive Greetings**: The robot autonomously detects human or dog faces and greets them with "Namaste" in Gujarati, but only the first time it sees them.
+    -   **Gujarati Introduction**: Delivers a pre-defined introduction in **Gujarati**.
 -   🕹️ **Omnidirectional Movement Control**: Directly control the robot's mecanum wheels to move and rotate in any direction.
 -   📡 **IR Remote Control Ready**: Includes the backend code to allow control of the robot using a standard IR remote.
 -   📏 **Ultrasonic Obstacle Detection**: Trigger the ultrasonic sensor to measure distances and detect obstacles.
--   ✍️ **Dynamic Command Configuration**: Add, edit, and delete custom text commands and responses directly from the web UI.
-The robot learns new phrases without needing a code change.
--   📸 **Scan-a-Question**: Point the robot's camera at a written question, and it will use Gemini's multimodal capabilities to read, understand, and answer it.
 -   🔴 **Live Action Log**: See real-time status updates and responses from the robot in the control panel.
--   🧠 **Google Gemini API Integration**: Connects the robot to real-world data and provides powerful language and vision understanding.
--   👁️ **AI Vision**: Command Saras to capture images and describe what it sees out loud.
--   💬 **Custom Personality & Multilingual Responses**:
-    -   Delivers a pre-defined introduction in **Gujarati**.
 -   📚 **Guided Setup**: The application itself contains an updated, step-by-step guide to help you build the Python server backend on your robot.
 -   📦 **Downloadable Code Bundle**: Get the entire backend server project as a downloadable ZIP file directly from the UI.